‘Milestone’ day in Ireland as rules on mask-wearing end

 “For those commuting today, you are not legally required to wear a mask on public transport anymore, however we are still recommending that you do.”

-Health officials had recommended the major shift in Covid-19 rules following a meeting of the National Public Health Emergency Team (Nphet), the body that guided the country’s policymakers during the long pandemic.
+Health officials had recommended the major shift in Covid rules following a meeting of the National Public Health Emergency Team (Nphet), the body that guided the country’s policymakers during the pandemic.

 However, politicians and health advisers have insisted these changes do not mean that the pandemic is officially over.

-“The rules on close contacts are also changing today,” Mr Varadkar confirmed.
+“The rules on close contacts are also changing today,” Mr Varadkar said.

 Register for free to continue reading